d-oderbolz/camxrunner/modules/common/README.txt

 If you do this, please give each of the files a UNIQUE name, otherwise the test subsystem will find only one definition (usually the one in the deepest level).

+There is no naming convention for file names, expect that they need to have the usual .sh extension.

 See also http://people.web.psi.ch/oderbolz/CAMxRunner